TCFD Response

 Convening and operating a sustainability promotion council

-The Climate Change Response Working Group has been established as a subcommittee of the Sustainability Committee.
+The Working Group for Climate Change Response has been established as a subcommittee of the Sustainability Committee.
 The members of the subcommittee research and investigate activities related to climate change response and submit reports to the Committee periodically.

 The Working Group is attended by the related personnel of the technology, production, sales, and management departments and has constructed a system for promoting, throughout the organization, extraction of risks and opportunities, analysis of scenarios, and investigation of countermeasures.